-If you’re lucky and the waves are in your favor, you can also go windsurfing or surfing – something I enjoy doing rather than sitting on a boat!
+If you’re lucky and the waves are in your favor, you can also go windsurfing or surfing – something I enjoys doing rather than sitting on a boat!
 (Sorry, Honey!)

 What my husband enjoyed doing with my sons when they were younger whenever we visited Silverwood was fishing.
 This is a chance for you or your family members to release your inner angler and maybe catch some dinner!